-- Exams, when relevant: Refer to the midterm and final examination section on this outline for date-specific information. - Other components and aspects, when relevant: Please inform the Course Director of your accommodation letter as soon as possible.
-Please note that sufficient notice is needed so that reasonable steps for accommodation can be discussed (at least 21 days before scheduled examination).
+- Exams, when relevant: Refer to the midterm and final examination section on this outline for specific Fall 2021 information. - Other components and aspects, when relevant: Please inform the Course Director of your accommodation letter immediately upon the start of the course.
+Please note that this notice is needed so that reasonable steps for accommodation can be made.